In this article:

 - In the Dashboard, Navigate to Total Upkeep → Settings

 - In the Backup Schedule section you have the option of using the cron system on your Linux Host, or WP Cron, which is a virtual cron system that is triggered by someone visiting your site.
-In most cases, WP Cron is recommended, however if you have disabled it for performance reasons, you may want to check with your host to set up a cron on a schedule.
+In most cases system Cron is recommended, however if it is not enabled in your web server configuration then Total Upkeep will default to using WP Cron.

 - Configure the days of the week you wish backups to run on